RSEAA/RSEAA.github.io/index.md

 ### Why participate?

 This will be run as a participant-first online unconference to ensure you have a say on how we develop the community and to allow you to share your valuable technical and social knowledge of research software with the community.
-In line with that, the theme for this year's unconference is “Building community”.

 Together, we can create a sustainable community that benefits research software engineers by raising recognition and building career paths for RSEs, and ultimately contributes to more efficient and reproducible research.